-The key non-economic assumptions underlying technical provisions have been updated with reference to UL's recent experience and available industry data.
-This includes updating the termination rate assumptions for GIP business to reflect emerging experience by claim durations and incapacity groups, resetting loss ratio assumptions for all Group policies to reflect our best view of the claim inception rates and for GIP policies in particular, the severity and duration of the claims.
-The IBNR assumptions for new claims for Group policies and Individual Income Protection and IBNR reopens, reinstatements and terminations for Group and Individual Income Protection were updated to reflect our best view of future experience.
+The key non-economic assumptions underlying technical provisions have been reviewed and updated, where appropriate, with reference to UL's recent experience and available industry data.
+Changes in experience observed during the Covid-19 pandemic are not expected to be representative of longer-term experience and as a result this period of experience has been excluded when setting long term assumptions.
+Termination rate assumptions for GIP business have been updated to reflect our best view of future experience by claim durations and incapacity groups.
+Loss ratio assumptions for all Group policies have been updated to reflect our best view of the claim inception rates and for GIP policies in particular, the severity and duration of the claims.
+Assumptions for longevity, inception rates, IBNR for all Group policies and Individual Income Protection and the proportion of pending claims which subsequently come into payment remain unchanged from their values at the previous year end.
 Lapse rates were updated to reflect our realistic expectations of experience up to the contract boundaries.
-Expense and inception rate assumptions were updated to reflect our best view of future experience.
-The longevity assumptions for our Group Dependent claims have also been updated to be based on the S3DFA / S3DMA industry tables, while using the industry CMI_2019 projection model for future mortality improvements.
-For all assumptions there was an expert judgement overlay to allow for the expected impact of the Covid-19 pandemic where it was felt appropriate.
+Expense assumptions were updated to reflect our best view of future experience.
+For all assumptions, where it was felt appropriate, there was an expert judgement overlay to allow for the expected short-term impact of the Covid-19 pandemic.